flashxio/knor/README.md

 [Elkan's](http://users.cecs.anu.edu.au/~daa/courses/GSAC6017/kmeansicml03.pdf)
 agorithm that *can* drastically reduce the number of distance computations required **without the memory blowup** that traditionally ailes Elkan's alogrithm.
-4. A semi-external memory implementation that scales well beyond the size of RAM and is geared toward high-io enabled, stand-alone, thick nodes.
+4. **NOTE: Under migration** -- A semi-external memory implementation that scales well beyond the size of RAM and is geared toward high-io enabled, stand-alone, thick nodes.
 Performance is comparable to in-memory even when the data is significantly larger than RAM.